Deep operation: Roots of deep battle

-The discussion evolved into debate between those, like Alexander Svechin, who advocated a strategy of attrition, and others, like Tukhachevsky, who thought that a strategy of decisive destruction of the enemy forces was needed.
+The discussion evolved into debate between those, like Svechin, who advocated a strategy of attrition, and others, like Tukhachevsky, who thought that a strategy of decisive destruction of the enemy forces was needed.
 The latter opinion was motivated in part by the condition of the Soviet Union's economy: the country was still not industrialized and thus was economically too weak to fight a long war of attrition.
-By 1928 Tukhachevsky's ideas had changed: he considered that given the nature and lessons of World War I, the next major war would almost certainly be one of attrition.
-He determined, however, that the vast size of the Soviet Union ensured that some mobility was still possible.
-Svechin accepted that and allowed for the first offensives to be fast and fluid; but ultimately he decided that it would come down to a war of position and attrition.
+By 1928 Tukhachevsky's ideas had changed: he considered that given the nature and lessons of World War I, the next big war would almost certainly be one of attrition.
+He thought that the vast size of the Soviet Union ensured that some mobility was still possible.
+Svechin accepted that and allowed for the first offensives to be fast and fluid but ultimately he decided that it would come down to a war of position and attrition.
 That would require a strong economy and a loyal and politically-motivated population to outlast the enemy.

-The doctrine pursued by the Soviets was offensively oriented.
+The doctrine pursued by the Soviets was offensively orientated.
 Tukhachevsky's neglect of defense pushed the Red Army toward the decisive battle and cult of the offensive mentality, which along with other events, caused enormous problems in 1941.

-Unlike Tukhachevsky, Svechin determined the next war could be won only by attrition, not by a single or several decisive battles.
+Unlike Tukhachevsky, Svechin thought that the next war could be won only by attrition, not by decisive battle.
 Svechin also argued that a theory of alternating defensive and offensive action was needed.
 Within that framework, Svechin also recognised the theoretical distinction of operational art that lay between tactics and strategy.
-In his opinion the role of the operation was to group and direct tactical battles toward a series of simultaneous operational objectives along a wide frontage, either directly or indirectly, in order to achieve the stavka's ultimate strategic target(s).
+In his opinion the role of the operation was to group and direct tactical battles toward a series of simultaneous operational objectives along a wide front, either directly or indirectly, to achieve Stavka's strategic target(s).
 This became the blueprint for Soviet deep battle.

-In 1929, Vladimir Triandafillov and Tukhachevsky formed a partnership to create a coherent system of principles from the concept formed by Svechin.
+In 1929, Triandafillov and Tukhachevsky formed a partnership to create a coherent system of principles from the concept formed by Svechin.
 Tukhachevsky was to elaborate the principles of the tactical and operational phases of deep battle.
 In response to his efforts and in acceptance of the methodology, the Red Army produced the Provisional Instructions for Organizing the Deep Battle manual in 1933.
 This was the first time that "deep battle" was mentioned in official Red Army literature.